mncc8337/kerosene/README.md

 # if you want to copy some files/dirs and dont want to run mount-device and then umount-device
 ./script/cpyfile.sh file/or/directory/in/somewhere ./mnt/some/DIRECTORY/in/the/disk
 ```
-note that scripts in `script/` will need sudo privilege to setup loopback device for the hard disk image.
+Note that scripts in `script/` will need sudo privilege to setup loopback device for the hard disk image.
 > [!WARNING]
 > YOU SHOULD NOT RUN THE OS ON REAL HARDWARE.
-> if you wish to do it any way, run `sudo dd if=disk.img of=/dev/sdX && sync` (MAKE SURE /dev/sdX IS AN USB DEVICE) or any program to burn the disk image into an usb device, restart the pc and choose the usb in the boot menu.
+> If you wish to do it any way, run `sudo dd if=disk.img of=/dev/sdX && sync` (MAKE SURE /dev/sdX IS AN USB DEVICE) or any program to burn the disk image into an usb device, restart the pc and choose the usb in the boot menu.
-## progress
+## Progress
-### baby first step
+### Baby first step
 - [x] basic bootloader
 - [x] load the kernel
 - [x] 2-stage bootloader
 - [x] print some text in the kernel
 - [x] switch to GRUB
-### kernel stuffs
+### Kernel stuffs
 - [x] load GDT in the kernel
 - [x] load IDT in the kernel
 - [x] handle exception interrupt